fpsapc/vetClinic/README.md

-**[vet_clinic]** In this project, I use a relational database to create the initial data structure for a vet clinic.
-I create a table to store animals' information, insert some data into it, and query it.
+**[vet_clinic]** In this project, I use transactions to update and delete records.
+I also use my knowledge of aggregate functions and GROUP BY to answer analytical questions..

 ## 🛠 Built With <a name="built-with"></a>
 postgresSQL